AI-Assisted Scientific Assessment: A Case Study on Climate Change: An Assessment of Atlantic Meridional Overturning Circulation (AMOC) Stability: Tipping Points, Uncertainties, and Impacts

 [13] Q. Zhang, T. Ito, and A. Bracco, ``Modulation of regional carbon uptake by AMOC and alkalinity changes in the subpolar North Atlantic under a warming climate,'' Frontiers in Marine Science, 2024.
 [Online].
-Available: https://doi.org/10.3389/fmars.2024.1304193
+Available: \url{https://doi.org/10.3389/fmars.2024.1304193}